Fortress-Wars/FortressWars-Wiki/docs/rules/README.md

 **3.7 Streaming & Media**

 - Stream sniping or using live broadcasts for competitive advantage is prohibited.
-- Official tournament streams must include at least a 2 minute delay.
+- Live streams of the tournament must include at least a 2 minute delay.
 - Players may not interfere with or disrupt official broadcasts.

 **3.8 Enforcement & Penalties**